bybilal/Hedge-Fund-Pipeline/README.md

 ## **Project Description**

 The OpenSea API NFT Data Analysis pipeline, introduced in 2021, revolutionized the integration of NFT technology and traditional finance.
-It seamlessly bridged the data gap by incorporating on-chain Ethereum data into hedge fund analysis, providing comprehensive and timely information for informed investment decisions in the emerging NFT market.
-This forward-thinking initiative showcased the project's ability to address the evolving needs of fund managers and navigate the world of digital assets.
-Its well-structured repository and file organization offer software engineers a valuable template to leverage Streamlit for intuitive visualization of on-chain NFT data and other applications
+It seamlessly bridged the data gap by incorporating on-chain Ethereum data, providing comprehensive and timely information for informed investment decisions in the emerging NFT market.
+The file organization offers software engineers a valuable template to leverage Streamlit and Pandas for intuitive visualization of on-chain NFT data and other applications

 ## **Key Features and Functionality**